Prism Video Intelligence

 13×

-NOS's most-viewed videos reach 13× more viewers than the videos its audience loves most
+Your most-viewed videos reach 13× more viewers than the videos your audience loves most

 Your humanitarian and human-interest stories earn a 4.8–5.7% like rate — 3× your 1.7% channel average — yet average under 10,000 views.